schierlm/OberonEmulator/memory-mapped-io.markdown

 This document provides a short summary about different Oberon systems/emulators and their supported memory addresses.
 Addresses not supported by hardware Oberon are written in **bold**.

+This list has been mostly useful before the introduction of thè [hardware enumerator](hardware-enumerator.md); these MMIO addresses are generally negotiated via hardware enumerator.

 Access | Address | System | Description
 --- | --- | --- | ---
 Read/Write | -128 to -68 | Hardware, Java, JS | **Palette**: Modify 16-color palette (if available)